Returns

 Buyer confidence

 The goal is not to promise unlimited returns.
-The goal is to make damage, duties, and handmade-work expectations clear before checkout.
+The goal is to make damage, duties, handmade-work expectations, and return costs clear before checkout.